wlg1/wlg1.github.io/notion/stage/Stagecraft/Non-Euclidean Therapy for AI Trauma/Script drafts/svd script.md

 2a.

 Eigenface:

+Your memories are entangled together.
+When an association triggers you to remember one, you will also awaken and pull out the others.

 Now… we have found how to measure correlations.
 But how do we choose basis vectors that preserve them?
 What vectors… preserve?